 The average tech-savvy consumer has no shortage of screens to look at.
-A recent study by Common Sense Media found adults spend over nine hours a day looking at various digital devices.
+A study by Common Sense Media found adults spend over nine hours a day looking at various digital devices.

 Peggy Anne Salz, lead analyst and founder at MobileGroove, believes that the prevalence of chat and text messaging has sparked the recent ubiquity of chatbots.
 “You reach a tipping point where there’s enough usage, that it becomes part of the routine,” says Salz.

 Once a consumer has a few positive experiences communicating with brands via chat services, they’ll look for the same convenience in other interactions.
 Salz summarizes this customer mindset as, “I have this elsewhere.
 I want this everywhere.”

 By providing customers with a line of communication that’s as frictionless as texting, businesses stand to make gains in customer satisfaction scores, while also keeping customers from jumping ship to a competing product or service.
 The ability to have clear, reliable communication with businesses, and have full transcripts of those conversations will reshape the way consumers interact with brands.